ashok-cs/PSP/Unit IV.md

 # 4.2 Tuples
 List is the mutable sequence (append, remove,  insert, pop, reverse, sort,  extend and copy methods modify the list).
 Tuple is the immutable sequence.
 Only common methods for tuple and list are index() and count().

+> A tuple is a sequence of immutable Python objects.
+Tuples are sequences, just like lists.
+The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, whereas lists use square brackets.

 ## 4.2.1 Tuple Assignment